 All opinions in the JOM are those of the authors and not necessarily those of the editors, the AOA, or the institution with which the authors are affiliated, unless expressly stated.
 No part of the JOM may be reprinted or reproduced in any form without written permission of the publisher.

-The JOM has editorial independence from its publisher, the American Osteopathic Association.
+The JOM has editorial independence from its owner, the American Osteopathic Association.